pbuckner/x-plane_plugins/XPython/docs/source/development/xppythondicts.rst

 modules
 -------

- All loaded plugins, by module
+ All loaded plugins, by module.

  :key:

-    Tuple (Name, Signature, Description, Module) for the plugin.
+    Module Name  for the plugin.

-    The Name, Signature, Description are as provided by the Python Plugin in the return from ``XPluginStart()``.
-The Module is package + module as loaded by python.

  :value: